krishna25bai11074-VIT/Enterprises-Portal/readme.md

-# Somika Enterprises Portal
+# Swades Enterprises Portal

-Somika Enterprises Portal is a menu‑driven Python console application that to view GST statistics, generate a GST invoice, celebrate their anniversary lucky Prize Winner form their customers list and add basic sales records.
+Swades Enterprises Portal is a menu‑driven Python console application that to view GST statistics, generate a GST invoice, celebrate their anniversary lucky Prize Winner form their customers list and add basic sales records.

 # Features